jefeweisen/dockerpipeline/README.md

+# Docker deployment of the AI2 Pipeline

-How to rebuild docker container:
+## How to rebuild docker container:

     bash dockerbuild.sh
         . . .
         Successfully built aefd51ed88f3

-How to run a test command in the docker container:
+## How to run a test command in the docker container:
     bash dockerrun.sh /bin/sh
         / #
     exit

-How to install intellij Docker Integration:
+## How to install intellij Docker Integration:

-    Follow instructions at:
+    The IntelliJ 14 plugin is called "Docker Integration".

+    More details available:

         http://blog.jetbrains.com/idea/2015/03/docker-support-in-intellij-idea-14-1/

-How to connect intellij Docker Integration:
+## How to connect intellij Docker Integration:

+TODO: automate

+### Part 1: Create intellij output artifact

     - Select Project Settings | Artifacts